flexcyon/docs-en/translation-es/Styling/Style-Settings/Editor/Table/index.md

 icon: material/table-cog
 ---

-Definir el color para las fronteras de mesa, y el ancho de las tablas en modo de lectura.
-.
+Define color for table borders, and the width of tables in reading mode.

-Formatos aceptados: HEX, %, x.y
+Accepted formats: HEX, %, x.y

 ## Navigation